ravendb/ravendb-go-client/implementation_notes.md

 It's Go extension has a support for running individual tests (see https://www.notion.so/Debugging-tests-0f731a22d6154a7ba38a8503227b593d) so I set the desired breakpoints to step through the code and use that.

 Other editors also support Go but I'm not familiar with them.

+## Why no sub-packages?

+Java code is split into multiple packages/sub-directories.
+Why not mimic that?

+Go packages have restrictions: they can't have circular references.

+Java code has lots of mutual-references between packages so it's impossible to replicate its structure in Go.